mandelsoft/spiff/README.md

 This also works across multiple stubs.
 The definition context is the stub the lambda expression is defined in, even if it is used in stubs down the chain.
-Therefore it is possible to use references in the lambda expression, not visible at the caller location.
+Therefore it is possible to use references in the lambda expression, not visible at the caller location, they carry the static yaml document scope of their definition with them.

 Inner lambda expressions remember the local binding of outer lambda expressions.
 This can be used to return functions based on arguments of the outer function.

 e.g.: